multiplealiases/video-scrungler/README.md

 Generically, use [yt-dlp](https://github.com/yt-dlp/yt-dlp/)
 or [https://cobalt.tools/](cobalt.tools).

-While the Dolphin service menu only has options for target file sizes of 10 MiB, 50 MiB, and 100 MiB, the script itself will accept any positive integer value, denoted in binary megabytes.
+The Dolphin service menu only has options for target file sizes of 10 MiB, 50 MiB, and 100 MiB.
+I believe this should be fine, as it reflects typical upload limits for video files on instant messaging services.
+The script itself will accept any positive integer value, denoted in binary megabytes.

 The service menu does not display progress nor